amazeeio/docs/automated_deployments.md

     * **No tasks from the `before_deploy` or `after_deploy` task lists are executed**, as the state of the Drupal site is very hard to understand for the deployment system.
 In case of a rollbacked deployment, you should ensure yourself that the site is working properly.

 ## On development sites

-As we don't need the rollback capability on development sites we simply run a git-pull for the configured branch and run the deployment tasks afterwards.
+Development sites do not need a complex deployment system and are therefore easier.
+Basically it's just a git pull directly on the `public_html` directory and deployment tasks executed.

 ##### Filesystem Structure